Cuprate/cuprate/README.md

 | [Monero's protocol book](https://monero-book.cuprate.org)       | Documents the Monero protocol                              |
 | [Cuprate's user book](https://user.cuprate.org)                 | Practical user-guide for using `cuprated`                  |

+## Crates
+For a detailed list of all crates, see: <https://architecture.cuprate.org/appendix/crates.html>.

-For crate (library) documentation, see: https://doc.cuprate.org.
+For crate (library) documentation, see: <https://doc.cuprate.org>.
 This site holds documentation for Cuprate's crates and all dependencies.
 All Cuprate crates start with `cuprate_`, for example: [`cuprate_database`](https://doc.cuprate.org/cuprate_database).

 ## Contributing